-- In Quantum of Solace James Bond and his girl not only deploy one parachute for both of them, but they do so two feet off the ground and while rolling through the air, a move which would be certain to kill them both in real life.
-But they're perfectly unharmed.
+- In Quantum of Solace James Bond and his girl not only deploy one parachute for the both of them, but they do so two feet off the ground and while rolling through the air, a move which would be certain to kill them both in real life.
+Of course they land perfectly unharmed.

 - Averted in Tomorrow Never Dies, as the HALO jump (High Altitude, Low Opening) is an actual military practice.

-- The Mighty Morphin' Power Rangers went sky diving in the first scene of the Non-Serial Movie.
-Bulk and Skull ended up on the same parachute and off target, landing slowly into a building site (the one where Ivan Ooze was dug up).
+- Mighty Morphin' Power Rangers: The Movie: The Power Rangers went sky diving in the first scene of the Non-Serial Movie.
+Bulk and Skull ended up on the same parachute and off target, landing in a building site (the one where Ivan Ooze was dug up).
 Could've been worse - they were about to jump without their parachutes, but Kimberly stopped them with a "I think you guys forgot these.".

 - In the Get Smart movie, Max jumps (accidentally) without his parachute.
 Agent 99 jumps shortly after (it's got to be at least a minute or so), with one, catches up with him and grabs him, manages to do all kinds of stunts involving an enemy agent, and manages a perfect landing anyway.
 With Max.